Want to do good in your community and get a regular furry-friend fix? Become a volunteer at the Dumb Friends League!

-Volunteers must be at least 16 years old (some positions require individuals to be at least 18 years of age) and be able to make a commitment of approximately three hours per week for six months at our shelters, or three hours a week for three months at our Harmony Equine Center.
+Volunteers must be at least 16 years old (some positions require individuals to be at least 18 years of age) and be able to make a commitment of approximately three hours per week for six months at our shelters in Denver or Castle Rock, or three hours a week for three months at our Harmony Equine Center in Franktown.

 - Complete the application - If your availability and interests coincide with available volunteer positions, we'll contact you to schedule you for a volunteer orientation.